yuyu2172/chainercv-chainer-meetup/slides/main.md

 #### As a building block for other networks

 + Example: scene graph generation
-  + Algorithms depends on detection algorithms
+  + Using algorithms that depends on detection algorithms
-  + Research community focuses on "using" detection results
+  + Allowing research community to treat detection as black-box
-  + Detection model can be black-box

 .center.img-50[![](images/scene_graph.png)]